 I pour the bourbon directly over the ice and then take my cocktail mixing spoon and swirl all the ingredients around the glass.
 I want the bourbon nice and cold and the ingredients to all meld together.

-Here’s an arial view of the old fashioned cocktail recipe!
+Here’s an arial view of the classic old fashioned cocktail!

 And the vertical view.

-All that is left to do is sit on my couch and sip this delish drink!
+All that is left to do is sit on my couch and sip this classic old fashioned cocktail!

 I hope you enjoyed this recipe.
 Feel free to leave me a comment, what is your favorite classic cocktail?
 If you do comment, don’t forget to rate it too!
 You can also Pin any photo to Pinterest and Yum the recipe to Yummly.